 Osteopathy is a patient-centred system of healthcare.
-Your first appointment will last about 45 minutes to an hour to allow your Osteopath adequate time to:
+During your first appointment your Osteopath will:

 - Listen and ask questions about your problem, your general health, other medical care you are receiving or medication you are taking, and record this in your case notes.
 The information you provide will be confidential